When we are troubled by an emotion, we need to ‘digest’ it in the same way that we would digest our food.

 - I sensed myself feeling irritable and had started to self punish and shame MYSELF for being irritable, as though feeling irritable was a flaw.
 I ended up sitting at work with a sense of doom, as though the world was closing in on me and as though everyone was looking at me with contempt.

-In fact the feeling or irritability was a signal from my body that was trying to make me aware that I was being pushed around.
+In fact the feeling of irritability was a signal from my body that was trying to make me aware that I was being pushed around.
 My feelings were telling me to question the colleague who had left the work.
-However my thinking mind kicked in and told me that I would not look like the perfect worker that I wanted to be perceived as if I spoke up.
+However my thinking mind kicked in and told me that I would not look like a good worker if I spoke up.
 The irritability increased to anger over the course of the day and I had no outlet for it.

 The end result was that I had turned it in against myself and was now in the supermarket, carrying the feeling that I deserved to be punished.
 Once I recognised this, I was able to realise that I was automatically replaying a childhood pattern.
 As children, we have an innate sense of injustice.
 If I ever dared to speak up to my primary caregivers against a perceived injustice as a child, I was punished.